 Cooking the green beans and mushrooms in balsamic vinegar gives them so much flavor, and the balsamic glaze drizzle at the end gives it a tangy punch.
 Cheese makes everything taste better, and the toasted almonds slices are like the cherry on top of a sundae.
 Major noms going on right here.

 - Toast the sliced almonds in a pan on the stove for 3-5 minutes or until you start to smell them.
 Set aside.

 - Preheat oven to 425 degrees.
 Line a large tray with parchment paper.

-- Lay mushroom slices and green beans onto parchment lined tray.
+- Slice the mushrooms and trim the end off the green beans.
+Lay mushroom slices and green beans onto parchment lined tray.

 - Add olive oil, balsamic vinegar and garlic powder to a small bowl.
 Whisk until combined.
 Pour over green beans and mushrooms.
 Use your hands to mix and coat everything with the sauce.
 Season with salt and pepper.